 The best soundbars you can buy today

-The Sonos Arc is the best soundbar you can buy if you’re willing to splurge.
-This $799 premium speaker stands out with its gorgeous curved design, which is designed to be a centerpiece of your living room as much as it’s meant to enhance your TV’s sound.
+The Sonos Arc is the best soundbar you can buy if you’re able to splurge.
+This premium speaker stands out with its gorgeous curved design, which is built to be a centerpiece of your living room as much as it’s meant to enhance your TV’s sound.
 And it certainly doesn’t skimp on sound performance, delivering deep bass and clear treble for your favorite movies and TV shows complete with Dolby Atmos support.

 Read our full Sonos Arc review.

 Launched in 2019 and still going strong, the YAS-209 soundbars is aimed at delivering great features at an affordable price.
 This excellent package comes with a wireless subwoofer to boost low-end frequencies and has Alexa integration onboard.
 The smart and versatile combo brings movie soundtracks to life with a rich and powerful sound, and has an impressively wide soundstage when 3D Surround mode is enabled.
 Movie dialog is easy to understand and has excellent depth and gravitas, and the Yamaha doubles as a great-sounding music system, too.